jinsonvarghese/homebrew-toolkit/README.md

 Scans include checks for missing HTTP security headers, subdomains, SSL issues, port scans, etc. by leveraging popular tools like Nikto, Nmap, OWASP Amass and others.

 + More tools will be added in the future.
-+ This toolkit can also be set up using Docker on Linux or MacOS.
++ This toolkit can also be set up using Docker on Linux or macOS.
 More information can be found at https://www.jinsonvarghese.com/vapt-toolkit/.

 # Steps to set it up